Mandates the inclusion of the word or phrases somewhere in the record.

 Used to account for variety in expressing an idea.
 Records will contain any one of the words or phrases in the set, not necessarily all.

-For example, a search for pharma* would retrieve records containing any of the following:
+For example, a search for manag*would retrieve records containing any of the following:

 Keep in mind that the truncation symbol differs from database to database.
 For example, while EBSCO databases use the asterisk (*), LexisNexis uses the exclamation point (!).
 Consult the respective databases' HELP screens to learn the truncation symbol for the given database.